keelancook/missions-center/cgcs-staff-information/github-flowchart.md

    3. Student Degrees: This page is the introductory/landing page for missions degrees.
 There will be FAQs and other generic advice on pursuing degrees.
       1. Mission Degrees
       2. Mission Degrees FAQ
-   4. Student Practicums: This page introduces students to the idea of practicums, gives FAQs, and avaialable opportunities.
+   4. Student Practicums: This page introduces students to the idea of practicums, gives FAQs, and offers available opportunities.
       1. Practicum FAQ
       2. Available Opportunities
    5. Student Resources